 Successful Long-Distance Caring

-If you are a long-distance carer, you are providing a very important service to your loved one.
+If you are a long-distance carer, you are providing a very important service to your loved one as they are ageing in place.
 It’s important to keep brain health in mind and to learn how carers can sustain their emotional health.

 The time that you spend caring for them and worrying about them can’t be calculated in dollars and cents.
-When you feel these emotions welling up, remind yourself of the good things you are doing to care for a loved one and practice being patient and kind to yourself.
+When you feel these emotions welling up, remind yourself of the good things you are doing to care for a loved one, despite not being their nurse at home, and practice being patient and kind to yourself.

 Finding a good home care agency can help you overcome the emotional impacts of long-distance caring.
-Trained Care Workers can be there when you can’t be.
-They can also conduct a home assessment and give you a detailed description of the health and well-being of your loved one.
+Trained in home care workers like ours at Home Care Assistance can be there when you can’t be.
+They can also conduct a home assessment and give you a detailed description of the health and well-being of your loved one as they are ageing in place.